Skip to Content

 RV Extension Cords: 30 Amp?
 50 Amp?
 Get the Right One!

-The question is which cord to carry because using an underrated cord for the load your RV will require could lead to problems, including fire.
+When you need to hook your RV up to electrical power, the outlet or power pedestal may not always be conveniently located.
+That’s why it’s important to carry an RV extension cord.
+The question is: which cord to carry, because using an underrated cord for the load your RV requires could lead to problems (including fire! 🔥).
 Which cord is most suitable for 15-amp, 30-amp, and 50-amp use?

 RVers who have lost everything due to the use of an improper RV extension cord will tell you that this is incredibly important information.
 Investing in the right extension cord for use with your RV is not only a matter of providing the right amount of power to your RV appliances, but it’s also a critical safety issue.